KhronosGroup/glTF/specification/README.md

 ### glTF.skins

 A dictionary object of [`skin`](#reference-skin) objects.
-The name of each skin is an id in the global glTF namespace that is used to reference the skin.
+The name of each skin is an ID in the global glTF namespace that is used to reference the skin.
 A skin is defined by joints and matrices.

 * **Type**: `object`
 * **Required**: No, default: `{}`